ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/querying.markdown

   {CODE TS_DocQuery_2@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 * Two Document Queries using `FromFirst()` and `FromLast()`.
-These return the first three days of the 'HeartRate' time series, and the last three days, respectively.
+These return the first three days of the 'HeartRates' time series, and the last three days, respectively.
   {CODE TS_DocQuery_3@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 * A Document Query that filters time series entries by tags of the type `Monitor`.
 That is, the